isomerpages/mlaw-corp/news/speeches/_posts/2026-04-26-post-Keynote Address by Murali Pillai SC.md

 16.&nbsp; The engagements and the energy we felt this month must be extended into our homes, our schools, our workplaces, and of course, our communities.

 {:start="17"}
 17.&nbsp; Once again, my heartiest congratulations to the Tamil Language Council, Tamil Murasu, all community organisations, schools, and every participant who made TLF 2026 a resounding success.

+<p class="right-side-updated">Last updated on 26 April 2026</p>